Visiting every Disney property is the life goal of many. Natalie and her family have made that dream come true and are here to help us achieve it

 We lived in an area with a very hot real estate market.
 Our original plan was to sell our home, pay off our debts and downsize to a smaller house closer to our daughters’ school.
 This would eliminate the 3 hours of commuting I usually do to take the girls to and from school, and also reduce some of the financial pressures of being a single income family.

 When it came time to purchase another home we couldn’t find anything suitable and felt pressured to make a decision and pay over our desired budget.
 So, in a moment of frustration I said, “Let’s just take a break.
 Let’s just take the kids out of school for a year, travel, and see what happens with the market when we come back.”
 My husband’s contract with work was just about to finish so the timing was right and said the magic words, “OK”!

-How do the kids feel about the traveling, what do you do for home schooling?
+How do the kids feel about traveling, what do you do for home-schooling?

 My girls love exploring new places!
 It has been awesome to actually step foot in all the countries they’ve only heard about a year ago.
 Nothing in a book or classroom could replace that.
 They are both very social girls so this has been a great experience for them, meeting local families and seeing how other children live.

 We are currently enrolled as home-schooled, but not following any curriculum.
 There is so much they learn through their day-to-day activities that I do not need to force any lessons with them.
 We also engage the kids in activities like cooking in each country we visit, they visit museums, animal rescue centers, places of historic importance etc… they are outdoors most of the time and learning so much being exposed to different cultures.
 It’s been a wonderful experience for all of us!